jakubbak-online/deal-hunter/README.md

-# OLXBot - bot for sniping on OLX
+# DealHunter - bot for sniping on OLX.pl!

 ---